TheEucatastrophe/starwardodyssey/SRD/using-gear.md

 ### Non-supply Examples
 Anything expensive, uncommon, or complex, such as; weapons, armour, ammo, electronics, auto-tent, battery pack, vehicles, fancy clothing, etc.

-Cargo
+## Cargo

 Anything too big or heavy for people to carry, such as containers full of raw materials, is designated as a cargo item.
 Just like inventory slots, cargo items take up cargo slots in a starship.
 Each module has a number of cargo slots equal to its HD.
 Roughly 10 inventory slots makes 1 cargo slot.

-Trade
+## Trade

 The Cage is home to many cultures, nations, factions, species, and communities who all have their own way to buy and sell things.
 If you want to trade, you need to use the local systems.

-Hyperfuel Cells
+### Hyperfuel Cells
 Within interstellar communities, hyperfuel is always in high demand.
 It is the extra-dimensional fluid used to enable interstellar travel.
 3 hyperfuel cells (¤) can be stored in 1 inventory slot. ¤1  is used to jump 1 lightyear away and is roughly equivalent to 10 standard gold slabs or 100 credits.

 Cost/value estimates are as follows:
-Negligible. > ¤1
+1. **Negligible**. > ¤1
-Cheap. +- ¤3
+2. **Cheap**. +- ¤3
-Affordable. +- ¤15
+3. **Affordable**. +- ¤15
-Expensive. +- ¤100
+4. **Expensive**. +- ¤100
-Exorbitant. +- ¤1k
+5. **Exorbitant**. +- ¤1k

 Hyperfuel can be found flowing from spatial anomalies, leaking from ancient derelicts, or stored in alien megastructures.

-Weird Tech
+## Weird Tech

 Cutting-edge, experimental, or unexplainable devices are one of a kind wonders to behold.
 They are immediately recognisable as being odd, powerful, or almost  magical in nature, but the properties can only be discovered through use or careful experimentation.
 They attract the power hungry and are often fought after.
 They can be found in ancient derelicts, black-site research facilities, megacorp laboratories, alien vaults, etc.

-Recharge
+### Recharge
 They often have limited use, requiring the PCs to fulfill a recharge condition in order to use again.